The candles had been burning a long time.

 They looked at it.
 Two glasses of dark red set down with care.
 They did not send it back.
 You don’t send it back.
 You drink what is brought to you and you say thank you and this is a form of grace though no one calls it that.

 What had happened in Simi Valley that afternoon was happening in the streets.
-A jury of people who had watched a man beaten on a corner in the dark had seen something different from what others had seen.
-The tape had run continuously on every television in America.
 The man on the ground.
 The batons.
-The geometry of it.
-And still.
-And still they had said no.
+And then stillness.
+And they had said not.

 He left a tip and they walked out into the night.